davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-To multithread, we just add a lock:
+To make it thread-safe for multithreading, we just add a lock:

 ```java
 class MultithreadedWriteOnce<T> implements WriteOnce<T> {